 Turbidity declined from ‘very good’ to ‘good’ with monthly median values often meeting guideline values.

 Sampling for pesticides was expanded in 2017-18 and 2018-19 in order to populate the Pesticide Risk Baseline and dropped back to a more routine sampling regime in 2019-20 which did not include the Barron estuary.

 Water quality grades are based on aquatic ecosystem guidelines for protection of estuarine waters and are not based on load reduction targets for the marine environment.
 Except for pesticides the results were derived from a transect of five monitoring sites in the channel of the Barron River.
-For years when pesticides were monitored, pesticide samples were those taken on the Barron River at the same Great Barrier Reef Catchment Loads Monitoring Program site as used for the basin assessment.
+For years when pesticides were monitored, pesticide samples were those taken on the Barron River at the Great Barrier Reef Catchment Loads Monitoring Program site used for the basin assessment.

 The habitat and hydrology index is comprised of flow, which is assessed annually, and three longer-term indicator categories that are updated every four years: mangrove and saltmarsh (extent and shoreline habitat updated in 2021-22), riparian extent (updated in 2021-22) and fish barriers (update due for 2020-21).
 Habitat and hydrology remained ‘moderate’ and the score increased from 45 in 2018-19 to 54.